kc-ml2/Take-Home-Projects/Imbalanced-Signal-Data/readme.md

 Here, you are asked to solve the problem by oversampling the data.

 Also, you should check the performance based on Convnet1D or RNN model.
+(You can copy other people's code for this part.)

 ---